 I have coined a term, (I think?), called the "Stasis Temperature".
 This is the temperature a system will attain with no power extracted from the system.

 The plane of the collector is normal to the sun at noon on January 8th.
 This is approximately the day that the earth is closest to the sun.
-I have chosen winter as the standard time as this is when homes need the most solar energy.
+I have chosen winter as the standard time as this is when homes need the most solar power.
 The day must be very clear and generally with no wind or in a sheltered area such as a south facing open garage.
 I have done this measurement in Minnesota.
 I assume that the temperature would be higher in lower latitudes as the distance traveled through the atmosphere is shorter when the sun is at a higher altitude.
 (Others have suggested that I do this measurement at the spring or fall equinoxes as this would be a better average throughout the year.
 I will stick with the January 8th day because it will give me a worst case reading.
 Besides, winter is the time of the year that heat is needed most)

 I have chosen this model as it represents the most general type of collector on the market.
 Other models can be devised for other purposes.
 Others may have higher or lower stasis temperatures depending mainly on the quality of the absorber, the transparent insulation R value, or time of year.